erikdubois/ArchCinnamon/README.md

 https://github.com/erikdubois/themes-icons-pack

 The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need.

     ./step_5_zsh_vx.sh

 I am using zsh because of the great number of awesome themes and plugins.
 Remember that you need to type this line after the script.

-Quit the terminal and restart it again via CTRL+ALT+T.
+Quit the terminal and restart it again via CTRL+ALT+T to activate zsh.

 	sudo chsh username -s /bin/sh

 The smb script is to install samba or the way to share folders and files between computers if you need it.